Director of Operations

 Jorge joined South Bronx United in the summer of 2018, right after earning his B.A. in Philosophy from New York University.
 Jorge was first introduced to coaching during his freshman year of college, where he volunteered as an assistant coach for City in the Community (CITC), which is supported by New York City FC.
 Later he was promoted to head coach and worked with various age groups developing his coaching skills.
 As a Bronx native he understands the adversities striking this community and hopes to make an impact with sport.
 As Community Soccer Coordinator, he will combine his knowledge of the Bronx and soccer to help grow the Recreational Soccer Program and SBU Community Schools program.

 Sam joins South Bronx United through the AmeriCorps Up2Us Coaches program for the 2018/19 season.
 Sam started his coaching career as a recreational coach in the Westchester county area.
 He also has previous and current experience coaching for the New York Red Bulls youth programs.
 He currently holds a USSF Grassroots License and has obtained a B.A in Psychology from SUNY Purchase.

 George joined South Bronx United in 2009 as a travel soccer coach.
-While coaching SBU 98 boys team, he also assists with coordination of the Travel Soccer Program.
+While coaching both girls, boys, and mens teams, he also assists with coordination of the Travel Soccer Program.
 He is a graduate of Saint Peter’s College in Jersey City, New Jersey, where he majored in political science.
 He works as a researcher at the EdLab at Columbia University Teacher’s College currently focusing on Understanding Fiscal Responsibility, a multi million dollar grant aimed at teaching the federal budget, national debt and deficit to junior and high school students.